Close Menu

 Over time, chronic inflammatory conditions, such as Crohn’s disease or celiac disease, may increase the risk of developing small intestine cancer.
 Also, previous exposure to radiation, either through medical treatments or exposure to radiation at work, is another risk factor for small intestine cancer.

 Of course, there are also factors that you have control over which can cause cancer of the small intestine.
 For example, smoking is associated with an increased risk of small intestine adenocarcinoma.
-Also, a diet high in red and processed meats, low in fiber, and deficient in fruits and vegetables can contribute to an increased risk of small intestine cancer.
-Likewise, have an abdominal surgery, like a gastric bypass, can also create a greater risk of getting cancer of the small intestine.
+Also, a diet high in red meat, low in fiber, and low in fruits and vegetables can contribute to an increased risk of small intestine cancer.
+Likewise, having abdominal surgery, like a gastric bypass, can also create a greater risk for cancer of the small intestine.

-If you have any of the above risk factors, it is important to consult your doctor for advice and to obtain the correct tests.
-Early detection and intervention can improve the outcomes of small intestine cancer.
+If you have any of the above risk factors, then it is important to consult your doctor for advice and to obtain the correct tests.
+Early detection and treatment can improve the outcomes of small intestine cancer.

 SYMPTOMS OF SMALL INTESTINE CANCER